Subscribe

 It should be noted that different generative AI providers have different notions of characters and tokens.
 To select the most cost-effective option, you should study their documentation and plans and consider which product best fits your unique business needs.
 For example, if your tasks revolve around text generation rather than analysis, a generative AI service with lower output rates will be more suitable.

-The cost of customizing commercially available Gen AI products
+Cost of customizing commercial Gen AI tools

 As you can see from the previous section, the majority of ready-made Gen AI products leverage the pay-as-you-go monetization strategy.